norahkerendian/Recipe-Analysis-Project/README.md

 |      93 | 5.00 |   5.00 | 5.00 | 5.00 |
 |      98 | 5.00 |   5.00 | 5.00 | 5.00 |
 |     100 | 5.00 |   5.00 | 5.00 | 5.00 |

+<iframe
+  src="assets/interesting-aggregate-n_steps-avg_rating-lineplot.html"
+  width="800"
+  height="600"
+  frameborder="0"
+></iframe>

+Click on the legend to see each individual line clearly.

 ## Assessment of Missingness